 High pressure density and cold tends to increase pain intensity.
 Depending on the joints affected, patients find it difficult to negotiate uneven terrain during community ambulation and outdoor activities.

 Social role and social support system

 Pain and functional compromise can challenge social integration.
 Assistive devices may increase a feeling of “standing out”.
-Patient education regarding disease natural history, exercise programs, appropriate medication use, biopsychosocial techniques and regular follow-up with physicians, therapists and allied health professionals may reduce these helpless feelings.
+Patient education in exercise programs, medication use and regular follow-up with physicians may reduce these helpless feelings.

 Coordination of care

 The ideal approach to treatment should be a coordinated and integrated multidisciplinary approach involving physiatrists, rheumatologists, orthopedists, pain physicians, physical therapists, occupational therapists, social workers, etc.

 Patient & family education

 Patient and family education include such issues as life style changes towards weight reduction, regular exercise, judicious use of pain medications and joint protection/energy conservation techniques.